gustavosantossr/gustavosantossr/README.md

-- 🖥️ Data Engineer certified by Microsoft, where in my career I gained experience in multiple areas as well as technologies focused on health, automotive, legal and finance areas.
-I have 5 years of experience with relational / post-relational and non-relational databases, multiparadigm programming languages, business process modeling, and in most recent years I've had a greater focus on Cloud Computing (particularly Google Cloud Platform and Microsoft Azure) and Big Data & Data Engineering.
-My other skills you can see in the next section :)
+- 🖥️ Data Engineer certified by Microsoft Azure, where in my career I've had experience in multiple areas as well as technologies focused on health, automotive, legal and finance areas.
+Years of experience with relational / post-relational and non-relational databases, multiparadigm programming languages, business process modeling, and in most recent years I've had a greater focus on Cloud Computing (particularly Google Cloud Platform and Microsoft Azure), Big Data Analytics & Data Engineering.

 - 📚 Software Engineering